There are lots of ways to get mailbox money. Maybe you want to pay off debt or perhaps you need to save money for a house or a trip.

 Mailbox money is a smart way to increase your income because it doesn’t require a ton of time from you, and you can still keep your day job.

-True passive income is making money at any time of the day without having to constantly tend to it.
+True mailbox money is making money at any time of the day without having to constantly tend to it.
 There’s no such thing as a 100 percent easy, effortless gig.
 If there was, everyone would already be doing it.

-Creating passive income requires work, but the bulk of the work is mostly done on the front end, or in the beginning.
+Creating passive income requires work, but the bulk of the work is mostly done on the front end.
 Once that part is done, the idea is to then sit back (with minimal maintenance) and let the checks roll in.

 Here’s a rundown of the best ways to make mailbox money.

 1. Got an Extra Room?
 List it on Airbnb

 One of the best things about the Internet is the blossoming share economy that millions are embracing.

 One of the pioneers in this space is Airbnb, which allowed people from all over the world to open up their homes to travelers for a fraction of the cost of a hotel.

 Making passive income by renting out a spare bedroom or your entire home is easy.
 Take some awesome photos of the space, give it a brief description, and post it.